-7. The addition of a priority source for t either leaves t's active priority unchanged, or increases it.
+- 7. The addition of a priority source for t either leaves t's active priority unchanged, or increases it.
 When t's active priority is unchanged, t's status in its relevant queue(s), e.g., blocked waiting for some object, is not affected.
-When t's active priority is increased, t is placed at the tail of the relevant queue(s) at its new active priority level.

-8. The removal of a priority source for T either leaves T's active priority unchanged, or decreases it.
-When T's active priority is unchanged, then T's status in its relevant queue, e.g., blocked waiting for some object, is not affected.
-When T's active priority is decreased and T is either ready or running, then T must be placed at the head of the ready queue at its new active priority level, When T's active priority is decreased and T is blocked, then T is queued at the end of the queue for the new priority when it become unblocked.
+When t's active priority is increased, t is placed at the tail of the relevant queue(s) at its new active priority level. - 8.
+The removal of a priority source for t either leaves t's active priority unchanged, or decreases it.
+When t's active priority is unchanged, then t's status in its relevant queue, e.g., blocked waiting for some object, is not affected.
+When t's active priority is decreased and t is either ready or running, then t must be placed at the head of the ready queue at its new active priority level, When t's active priority is decreased and t is blocked, then t is queued at the end of the queue for the new priority when it becomes unblocked.